 We also rely upon, and intend to increasingly grow, the wholesale distribution of our products.
 SGWS, the leading U.S. spirits distributor with an approximately 34.6% market share across the U.S. in 2021, distributes our original mainstream products in Washington, Oregon and Alaska.
 In July 2021, we began a distribution arrangement with RNDC, the second largest U.S. spirits distributor with an approximate 20.3% market share in 2021, covering 39 of the 50 states in the U.S. plus Canada.
 In the second quarter of 2024, we launched wholesale distribution in Oklahoma through the MillerCoors beer network and added distribution in the third quarter of 2024 in Kansas, Kentucky and portions of Colorado.
 We supplement the work of our distributors with a direct sales force of individuals assigned to specific sales territories.
 These individuals manage the relationships with the applicable distributor's sales teams, who themselves have teams of varying sizes selling products to accounts.
 This team works directly with retailers and on-premises operators to build demand and support their needs for marketing and other Heritage-specific information.
-During 2024, we sold to distributors in the wholesale channel approximately 20,221 cases of product, a decrease of approximately 13.2% compared to the 23,298 cases we sold on a wholesale basis in 2023, while seeing a nominal decrease in our wholesale revenue of approximately \$62,000 during 2024 to approximately \$1,596,000 compared to wholesale revenue of approximately \$1,658,000 in 2023, an decrease of approximately \$3.7%.
-The reduced volume of cases through our wholesale channel with a much smaller percentage decrease in revenue is proof that our strategy of migrating away from lower-margin spirits to higher margin spirits is working.
+During 2024, we sold to distributors in the wholesale channel approximately 20,221 cases of product, a decrease of approximately 13.2% compared to the 23,298 cases we sold on a wholesale basis in 2023, while seeing a nominal decrease in our wholesale revenue of approximately \$1,658,000 in 2023, an decrease of approximately \$62,000 during 2024 to approximately \$1,596,000 compared to wholesale revenue of approximately \$1,658,000 in 2023, an decrease of approximately \$62,000 during 2024 to approximately \$1,596,000 compared to wholesale revenue is proof that our strategy of migrating away from lower-margin spirits to higher margin spirits is working.
 We expect to see a significant increase in our wholesale revenues in 2025 and beyond, and an increase in margins as we focus on putting higher margin products into the wholesale channel.